AriqAhmer/linux-wallpapers/README.md

 After I had posted my initial concepts for Ubuntu, Arch and Mint over on Facebook, I really got a lot of positive feedbacks ♥️! and a few requests!!
 So this repo contains the original SVGs I edited.
 The PNGs can be found over [here in this Google Drive folder.](https://drive.google.com/drive/folders/1angbVPGPDCeuxVJhAKnJ8RcZcXiqTDaq?usp=sharing)
+Feel free to download and edit to your liking!

-Currently I have managed to make the following distro's wallpaper as per requests (in alphabetical order):
+Currently I have managed to make the following distro's wallpaper (mobile version) as per requests (in alphabetical order):
 - Arch
 - Debian
 - Fedora